-Diplomatic policy in which nations attempt to make peace by making concessions to an aggressive nation.
-Appeasement is often linked with the policies of Neville Chamberlain during World War II.
+“Appeasement” is a diplomatic policy in which nations attempt to make peace by making concessions to an aggressive nation.
+Appeasement is often linked with the policies of British Prime Minister Neville Chamberlain during World War II.

-Due to those failures, the policy today has a very negative connotation.
+Due to those failures, the policy today has a very negative connotation, along with a related concept “peace at any price.”
 Defense hawks regularly accuse opponents of appeasing the enemy.

 Der Spiegel outlines how the strategy failed in the 1930s.